 - Designed to keep secrets

 - Simple security property

 - A process at level k read objects at it's level or lower

 - Lieutenant can read sergeants files, but not vice versa

 - Can read down

 - The property

 - A process can write files to it's level or above

 - Sergeants can write information to Lieutenants, who can write to Generals.

 - Can write up

 - Issue

 - Generals can't write to Lieutenants, etc.

 - Can't write down

+- Generals can't give orders!!!

-- Privates can write to generals potentially false information
+- Privates can write to generals potentially false informations